liushuashuashua/Biscuit_Snakemake_Workflow/README.md

     + B. `fq1` (name of R1 file for `sample` in your raw data directory)
     + C. `fq2` (name of R2 file for `sample` in your raw data directory)
     + D. Any other columns included are ignored
-Note, you can either edit `config/samples.tsv` in place or specify the path to your sample sheet in `config/config.yaml`.
+  + Note, you can either edit `config/samples.tsv` in place or specify the path to your sample sheet in `config/config.yaml`.
 If you create your own sample sheet, make sure to include the header line as is seen in the example file.

-+ Modify the config.yaml to specify the appropriate
++ Modify `config/config.yaml` to specify the appropriate
   + Reference genome
   + Biscuit index
   + Biscuit QC assets (https://github.com/huishenlab/biscuit/releases/latest)